serverless/serverless/docs/providers/aws/guide/serverless.yml.md

         value: myFirstKeyValue
         description: myFirstKeyDescription
         customerId: myFirstKeyCustomerId
+        enabled: true # Optional, true by default, can be used to disable API key without deleting the resource
       - ${opt:stage}-myFirstKey
       - ${env:MY_API_KEY} # you can hide it in a serverless variable
     minimumCompressionSize: 1024 # Compress response when larger than specified size in bytes (must be between 0 and 10485760)